Interpreting Neural Policies with Disentangled Tree Representations: Implementation Details

 \textbf{Training details.} We use PPO with the following parameters for all models.
 Learning rate is $0.0003$.
 Train batch size (of an epoch) is $512$.
 Mini-batch size is $64$.
 Number of iteration within a batch is $6$.
 Value function clip parameter is $10.0$.
 Discount factor of the MDP is $0.95$.
 Generalized advantage estimation parameter is $0.95$.
 Initial coefficient of KL divergence is $0.2$.
 Clip parameter is $0.3$.
 Training halts if reaching target average episode reward $150$.
 Maximal training steps is $1$M.

 \textbf{Interpreter details.} For the decision tree $T_{\theta^i}$, we set minimum number of samples required to be at a leaf node as $10\%$ of the training data, criterion of a split as mean squared error with Friedman’s improvement score, the maximum depth of the tree as $3$, complexity parameter used for minimal cost-complexity pruning as $0.003$; we use scikit-learn implementation of CART (Classification and Regression Trees).
 For simplicity, we use another decision tree as decision path classifier $q_{\phi^i}$ with maximal depth of tree as $3$, minimum number of samples in a leaf node as $1\%$ of data, complexity parameter for pruning as $0.01$, criterion as Gini impurity.
-The state grounding $\mathcal{S}$ of the interpreter $f_{\mathcal{S}}^i$ is $\{\theta, \dot{\theta}\}$, where $\theta$ is joint angle and $\dot{\theta}$ is joint angular velocity.
+The state grounding $\mathcal{S}$ of the interpreter $f_{\mathcal{S}}^i$ is $\{\theta, \dot{\theta}\}$, where $\theta$ is joint angle and $\dot{\theta}$ is joint angular velocity. \rebuttal{We use the offline data collected during the closed-loop policy evaluation for the training dataset, which consists of 100 trajectories with each having maximally 100 time steps (default in the environment).}